bitcoin-dot-org/Bitcoin.org/_includes/helpers/summaries.md

 {% assign summary_getReceivedByAddress="returns the total amount received by the specified address in transactions with the specified number of confirmations.
 It does not count coinbase transactions." %}
 {% assign summary_getTransaction="gets detailed information about an in-wallet transaction." %}
 {% assign summary_getTxOut="returns details about a transaction output.
 Only unspent transaction outputs (UTXOs) are guaranteed to be available." %}
-{% assign summary_getTxOutProof="returns a hex-encoded proof that "txid" was included in a block." %}
+{% assign summary_getTxOutProof="returns a hex-encoded proof that one or more specified transactions were included in a block." %}
 {% assign summary_getTxOutSetInfo="returns statistics about the confirmed unspent transaction output (UTXO) set.
 Note that this call may take some time and that it only counts outputs from confirmed transactions---it does not count outputs from the memory pool." %}
 {% assign summary_getUnconfirmedBalance="returns the wallet's total unconfirmed balance." %}
 {% assign summary_getWalletInfo="provides information about the wallet." %}